 The Quest for Site Quality and Sustainability White Paper

 There are a plethora of industry initiatives focused on enhancing the quality of clinical trials.
-A subset of these activities is centered on site performance, quality and sustainability.
-Much of the emphasis however, is on what sponsors (and CROs) need to do to ensure the selection and management of qualified investigators.
-And much of the focus is defining site quality and performance metrics from the industry perspective.
-In this quest for site quality and sustainability, the Society of Clinical Research Sites (SCRS) recognized that a key perspective was missing: that of investigative sites.
+And much of the focus is on defining site quality and performance metrics from the industry perspective.
+In this quest for site quality and sustainability, SCRS recognized that a key perspective was missing: that of investigative sites.
 How do the sites view their current levels of quality?
 How do they feel they can and should be measured?
 What do they need to do internally to improve their performance and what do they need from their sponsor and CRO partners to enhance their quality as well as sustainability?

 Responsible Site Management White Paper